IreneBS/irene_borra-serrano/_portfolio/Website.md

 First tests and changes done were in the News section as I plan to update that section regularly as the project progresses.

 Update - Section news under control, I am capable of adding as many as I want and even add pictures.
+Update2 - main page picture and logo added plus funding information and team members.
+Results and contact section also ready to be used!
-Next To do's: change the picture of the main page and add the logo!
+Next To do's: add a bit more info about the proyect and a new post in the News section